 - Use a slider when adjusting the value relative to its current value is more important than choosing an absolute value.
-For example, a volume control: the average user will usually think about turning the volume up or down to make a sound louder or quieter, rather than setting the peak output to a specific decibel value.

 - Use a slider when it is useful for the user to control the rate of change of the value in real time.
-For example, to monitor the effects of a color change in a live preview window as they drag the RGB sliders.

 - If the value is open-ended on one or both ends, consider using a Spin Box instead.